The Best Christmas Gifts for Surfers [Updated]

-Some of us are preparing our wish list for Christmas while others are already buying presents.
-While I strongly believe that giving love, friendship and kindness is more important than material presents, the latter are always welcome.
-Moreover, they sometimes have the power to make dreams come true.
+While some of us are still preparing our wishlist, others are already shopping for Christmas presents.
+Sure, giving love, friendship, and kindness is more important than material gifts, but we have to agree that the latter are always welcome.

-Now that we got that out of the way, let’s look beyond the obvious gifts for surfers like leash, fins, wax, sunscreen, magazines and books, and check out these 10 gifts every surfer, male or female, secretly wants for Christmas.
+Now that we got that out of the way, look beyond the seriously overused presents (the likes of surf leash, fins, wax, sunscreen, magazines, and books often spring to mind, don’t they?) and consider these 10 gifts every surfer secretly wants for Christmas.

 9. Portable shower